Lightnet/sdl3_opengl_node2d/README.md

 │   └── main.c
 ```

-## Features
+## Features:

-- Renders text using the "Kenney Mini" font with SDL_ttf.
-- Creates a window with SDL3 to display centered text ("Hello, SDL_ttf!").
 - Configured for static linking of SDL3, SDL_ttf, and FreeType to avoid DLL dependencies.
 - Built using CMake and MinGW-w64 for cross-platform compatibility.

+- Node2D
+    - [x] dragging node 2d
+    - [x] Input (green) and output (red)
+    - [x] connect and disconnect
+        - left click on red and click to green to connect
+        - right click to disconnect on green
+    - [x] right click add node2d if no node2d
+    - [ ] menus
+    - [ ] variable
+    - [ ] functions

 ## Goals

 - Provide a working example of SDL3 and SDL_ttf integration.
-- Serve as a starting point for more complex projects, such as a terminal emulator.
+- Serve as a starting point for more complex projects, such as a node 2d editor.
 - Ensure a straightforward setup process for Windows developers using MSYS2.

 ## Requirements